 About the Author / Contact Ann

-Ann's debut book, the critically acclaimed Hear Me Roar: Women, Motorcycles and the Rapture of the Road (NY: Crown, 1996), explored the little-known history of America’s women bikers and introduced Bessie Stringfield to a global readership.
-The book was critically acclaimed and covered by The New York Times, CNN, Entertainment Weekly and other venues.
-The book earned a motorcycle industry award for inspiring more women to experience the freedom of riding.
+While chronicling the history of America’s women bikers, Ann introduced Bessie Stringfield to a global readership.
+Hear Me Roar was critically acclaimed and covered by The New York Times, CNN, Entertainment Weekly and others.
+The book has been cited in studies of women in non-traditional roles and it earned a motorcycle industry award for inspiring more women to experience the freedom of riding.

 Born and raised in South Brooklyn, the author is a graduate of Brooklyn College, City University of New York.
-After living much of her adult life in Manhattan, Ann currently lives in nearby New Jersey.
-She has enjoyed doing volunteer therapy work with her two rescued dogs.
+After living many years in Manhattan, Ann currently lives in nearby New Jersey.